jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 Sometimes it sounds good to add the major third on the highest string, which can be done by flattening the first finger: `x43121`

-Another variation is to play just the "treble triad" on the top three (treble) strings `xxx121`, with the root on the 2nd string, optionally adding the bass note with the little finger: `x4x121`.
+Another variation is to play just the "treble triad" on the top three ("treble") strings `xxx121`, with the root on the 2nd string, optionally adding the bass note with the little finger: `x4x121`.